Chitosan: A Scaffold Biomaterial in 3D Bone Tissue Engineering and Its Biological Activities

 Abstract:

-The ability to mimic the microenvironment of the human body through fabrication of scaffolds itself a great achievement in the biomedical field.
-However, the search for the ideal scaffold is still in its infant stage and there are significant challenges to overcome.
-In the modern era, scientific communities are more attracted to natural substances due to their excess biological ability, low cost, biodegradability, and lesser toxic than synthetic lab made products.
-Chitosan is a well-known polysaccharide that has recently grabbed high amount of attention for its biological activities, especially in 3D bone tissue engineering (BTE).
-Chitosan greatly matches with the native tissues and thus stands out as a popular candidate for bioprinting.
-This review focuses on the potential of chitosan based scaffolds advancement and the drawbacks in bone treatment.
-Chitosan-based nanocomposites have exhibited strong mechanical strength, water-trapping ability, cellular interaction, and biodegradability characteristics.
-Chitosan derivatives have also encouraged and provided different routes of treatment and enhanced biological activities.
-3D tailored bioprinting have opened new doors to design and manufacture scaffolds of biological, mechanical, and topographical properties.
+The ability to replicate the microenvironment of the human body through the fabrication of scaffolds is a significant achievement in the biomedical field.
+However, the search for the ideal scaffold is still in its infancy and there are significant challenges to overcome.
+In the modern era, the scientific community is increasingly turned to natural substances due to their superior biological ability, lower cost, biodegradability, and lower toxicity than synthetic lab-made products.
+Chitosan is a well-known polysaccharide that has recently garnered a high amount of attention for its biological activities, especially in 3D bone tissue engineering.
+Chitosan closely matches the native tissues and thus stands out as a popular candidate for bioprinting.
+This review focuses on the potential of chitosan-based scaffolds for advancements and the drawbacks in bone treatment.
+Chitosan-based nanocomposites have exhibited strong mechanical strength, water-trapping ability, cellular interaction, and biodegradability.
+Chitosan derivatives have also encouraged and provided different routes for treatment and enhanced biological activities.
+3D tailored bioprinting has opened new doors for designing and manufacturing scaffolds with biological, mechanical, and topographical properties.

 Reference